Capenovus/UnknownBytePattern_ReplaceAll/README.md

   Replace pattern: 61 63 63
   ```
   - The file will be overridden as ``` {61, 63, 63, 61, 63, 63} ``` ("accacc")

+# Sidenote

+This is under no circumstance efficient.
+I recommend coding your own tool instead.